Article

 Foreign Retaliations Timeline

 Several countries have imposed retaliatory tariffs on specific exports from the United States.
-These actions are in response to the WTO large civil aircraft dispute settlement case; Section 232 trade actions on steel and aluminum imports and the Section 301 trade action concerning China’s acts, policies, and practices related to technology transfer, intellectual property, and innovation.
+These actions are in response to the WTO large civil aircraft dispute settlement case; Section 232 trade actions on steel and aluminum imports; the Section 301 trade action concerning China’s acts, policies, and practices related to technology transfer, intellectual property, and innovation; and Executive Order 14195 on Imposing Duties to Address the Synthetic Opioid Supply Chain in the People’s Republic of China.

-This Foreign Retaliation Timeline offers a detailed history of current retaliatory measures in effect by country.
+This Foreign Retaliation Timeline offers a detailed history of retaliatory measures in effect by country.

 For more information on foreign retaliatory tariffs on specific imports from the United States, please visit our main page on foreign retaliations.